I’ve been to Zion Canyon many times. I love the national parks. Before kids, I hiked Angels Landing.

 Our kids aren’t necessarily excited about this, but we bribe them.
 If they complete it, we’ll buy them a stuffed animal from the visitor center.

-I do this because I want them to 1) always be learning, and 2) to be engaged during the adult activities.
+I do this because I want them to 1) always be learning, and 2) be engaged during the adult activities.

 At the end, they must show a ranger at the visitor center, answer a few questions, and take the oath.
 Then they get a Junior Ranger badge.
 And the stuffed animal I promised them.